 Think of your favorite brands.
-More likely than not, they’re seen as thought leaders and experts in their space.
-They’re prominent, authoritative, and influential.
+More likely than not, they’re seen as experts in their space because of their prominence, authority, and influence.

 Healthy Social Media Following

-Brand reputation management can also drive a business’ social media presence and engagement levels.
+Brand reputation management can also drive the social media presence and engagement levels of your company.

-Whether it’s on Facebook, Twitter, Instagram, or Linkedin, brands with an excellent reputation usually have rapidly growing communities of social media fans and followers.
+Whether it’s on Facebook, Twitter, Instagram, or Linkedin, brands with an excellent reputation often have rapidly growing communities of social media fans and followers.
 They’re engaging, trustworthy, and accessible.
-And they’re more likely to be able to make authentic connections with existing and potential customers than brands with a negative reputation.
+They’re also more likely to be able to make authentic connections with customers than brands with a negative reputation.